hashim222/gym-for-womens/README.md

 * ### Navigation

-  * Navigation is located in the header section, right corner.
+  * Navigation is located in the header section, right corner of desktops and for the smaller screen is located in the center.
   * There are three links in the navigation: Home, About Us, and Contact Us.
-  * All navigation sections are on the same page, but are separated into different sections.
+  * All navigation sections are linked on the same page but are separated into different sections.
   * I made it easier for the user to navigate by adding icons to the navigation.
-  * I left under the Home link a red bottom line to tell the user these are links.
+  * I used the red border-bottom under the home button to tell the user these are links.
   * When you scroll down the page, the navigation remains at the top of the page, making it easier for the user to get to the top of the page rather than scrolling at the top.

     ![this is an image for navigation for gym for women](assets/images/readme-images/nav-for-gym.png)

 * ### Home page
-  * By adding white text on top of the images, we attract our target audience, which is women.
+  * The main section of the website contains white text above the images to attract the users' attention and indicate that the text is important.

-  * This section contains two images that are grouped, with the left image taking up 40% of the width and the right image taking up 60%.
-This was done on purpose.
+  * This section contains two images that are grouped, with The left image took up 40% of the width, while the right image took up 60% of the width.
+This was done on purpose so visitors can see more of what the gym has to offer such as the gym equipments.

     ![this is an image home page section](assets/images/readme-images/home-page-section.png)

-* ### Main Page
+* ### Welcome User section
   * With this section, we wanted to greet our users and welcome new users with a bonus.
-  * The chart clearly shows that our new member of gym will receive a 10% discount on their first month's membership and that the monthly fee is clearly stated.
+  * In the box it clearly states that a new gym member will receive a 10% discount on their first month's membership, along with the price of the monthly membership.
   * To encourage users to join our gym, an image of our indoor main workout area was added.

     ![this is an image for welcoming new customer](assets/images/readme-images/welcome-gym.png)